cryptoaimdy/MongoDB-Connection-in-Python/README.md

 # Running the Code!

-+Give the Configuration of your MongoDB server into userdata.py file('mongodb://localhost:27017') and cd to location where you saved "userdata.py" file and run this command "python userdata.py"
++ Give the Configuration of your MongoDB server into userdata.py file('mongodb://localhost:27017') and cd to location where you saved "userdata.py" file and run this command "python userdata.py"
++ Or u can directly click on Run in PyCharm IDE to run the program